-Infection preventionists know safe careFebruary 1st, 2013 in Diseases, Conditions, Syndromes /
+Infection preventionists know safe careFebruary 1, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 There is general agreement among hospital infection preventionists (IPs) with respect to which practices have weak or strong evidence supporting their use to prevent healthcare-associated infection, according to a new study published in the February issue of the American Journal of Infection Control, the official publication of the Association for Professionals in Infection Control and Epidemiology (APIC).